threefoldtech/threefold_connect/README.md

 Inside the app, you can manage your Threefold Tokens(TFT).

-## Features
+## Features ✨

+### Wallet

+In the ThreeFold Connect app, you can:

+- Manage your ThreeFold Tokens (TFT) across multiple wallets
+- Import existing wallets using seed phrases or secret keys
+- Send and receive tokens on both TFChain and the Stellar network
+- Bridge tokens between TFChain, Stellar and Solana networks
+- Verify your identity for KYC requirements
+- Monitor your balance in real-time
+- Manage contacts for easy transfers

+### Farm

+In the ThreeFold Connect app, you can:

+- Create and manage both v3 and v4 farms
+- View farm details and configurations
+- Track node status (online/offline) in real-time

+### Node Monitoring

+- Receive proactive notifications when nodes go offline
+- Smart notification system that categorizes offline nodes:
+  - Recent outages (0-1 hour): Notifications every 15 minutes
+  - Short outages (1-4 hours): Notifications every hour
+  - Medium outages (4-24 hours): Notifications every 4 hours
+  - Extended outages (1-3 days): Notifications every 12 hours
+  - Long outages (3-7 days): Notifications once daily
+  - Very long outages (beyond 7 days): Notifications suppressed

+### DAO

+Inside the app, you can vote on proposals and view the results of your votes.

-### Threefold news
+### Threefold News

 Inside the app, there is a "News" section where you can find all the latest Threefold news!

-### Wallet

-In the Threefold Connect app, it is possible to manage your TFT and view your transaction history on the TF chain.

-### Farmers

-If you own a Threefold node, you can manage your farm here.

-### Support

-If you have Threefold related questions, we provide a support chat where we will answer your questions as soon as possible!

 ### Identity

 When you are using the secure 2FA authentication, some third party apps require certain information (eg. phone number).
 In this tab you can verify your email, phone number and identity to provide this data to the third party application.
 This allows you total granular control over which data you choose to share or not share.

+### Support

+If you have Threefold related questions, we provide a support chat where we will answer your questions as soon as possible!

 ## New codebase